backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/output_28_1.png)

-This feature is an interesting one, but it would be far-fetched to consider samples of sizes three, one, and one as accurate representations of *any* populations.
+This feature is an interesting one, but it would be far-fetched to consider samples of sizes 3, 1, and 1 as accurate representations of *any* populations.

 ```python
 print(stud['absences'].value_counts())